 A Communal Gathering

 For the spectator, the UP 200 is more than an incredible and unique sporting event to watch from a distance.
 The event is a social catalyst that sparks the forging of a special relationship between the area and its people.
 Winter is a season that Marquette’s take very seriously, and the apex of that seasonal appreciation is achieved at the UP 200 every February.
-This special relationship between the area and its people is replicated by that of the mushers and their relationship with their sled dogs.
-It is this outstanding appreciation for nature and a tightly-knitted community that makes Marquette County the perfect location for the UP 200.
+Make sure to book lodging in advance, like at the Rippling River Resort and Campground or at The Landmark Inn, to participate with the locals.

-With great food, there must be great beverages to go along.
-Marquette County is home to some of the greatest beer in not only the state of Michigan, but all of the country.
-The UP 200 draws a generous crowd to the five microbreweries in Marquette County.
-One of the favorites has to be the Ore Dock Brewing Company.
-Built in an old brick building in downtown Marquette that once functioned as a car garage and dealership, the Ore Dock has re-stylized itself as one of the trendiest venues in the state to grab a beer and dance to some live music.
+The UP 200 draws a generous crowd to the city’s microbreweries.
+Ore Dock Brewing Company has re-stylized itself as one of the trendiest venues in the state to grab a beer and dance to some live music.
 Specializing in Belgians, Saisons and Ales, the Ore Dock delivers a delicious beer menu to go along with the friendly atmosphere.